Classifier-pruned Bayesian optimization for particle accelerator tuning: Exploring temporally structured manifold of 6D beam phase space: Proposed Method

+The first term of the loss function captures the reconstruction error between the original and generated data, while the second term involves the Kullback–Leibler (KL) divergence, which quantifies the difference between the approximate and true posterior distributions \cite{kingma2013auto}.

+Now, the temporal dynamics in the latent space can be learned using a LSTM as $f_{\theta}(z_t|h_{t-1},c_{t-1})$, where the hidden and memory states, $(h_{t-1},c_{t-1}) = g(z_{t-1},h_{t-2},c_{t-2})$ are calculated through previous hidden states, memory states and current latent space \cite{hochreiter1997long}.
+This CVAE-LSTM architecture is a latent-evolution model and serves as a self-supervised learner for spatiotemporal beam dynamics \cite{rautela2024conditional}.
+The above formulation does not require labels from the parameter space or action space

-The mapping from the state space $X$ to the parameter space ($y$) can be thought of a directed acyclic graph (DAG) i.e., $X \rightarrow y$ (\cite{heckerman2008tutorial}).
-With the introduction of the latent space (z), DAG becomes $X \rightarrow z \rightarrow y$.
-Therefore, instead of learning $P(y|X)$ using a neural network, we can learn it as $P(y|X) = P(z|X) P(y|z)$.
-The $P(z|X)$ is already learned with a latent evolution model as $P(z_1,..z_t..,z_T)$ and $P(y|z)$ can be learned by a small DNN.
+The mapping from the state space $X$ to the parameter space ($y$) can be thought of as a directed acyclic graph (DAG) i.e., $X \rightarrow y$ \cite{heckerman2008tutorial}.
+With the introduction of the latent space ($z$), DAG becomes $X \rightarrow z \rightarrow y$.
+Therefore, instead of learning $P(y|X)$ using a neural network, we can learn it as $P(y|X) = P(y|z)P(z|X)$.
+The $P(z|X)$ is already learned with a latent evolution model as $P(z_1,..z_t..,z_T)$ and $P(y|z)$ can be learned by a DNN.

+With carefully designed and trained modular CVAE-LSTM-DNN architecture, we can (a) map 15 unique projections of 6D phase space to the corresponding RF settings using CVAE-DNN, (b) extract a lower dimensional representations of the latent space from the CVAE, (c) predict downstream 6D PSP using upstream 6D PSP via CVAE-LSTM, (d) generate realistic PSP using a conditional Monte Carlo sampler and the CVAEdecoder, (e) generate new latent space and image space trajectories using conditional sampling of the latent space, predicting downstream latent space and decoding it using CVAEdecoder-LSTM.
+The modular CVAE-LSTM-DNN architecture learns the spatiotemporal dynamical system.

-Generative models like VAEs provide a structured latent space which can be conditionally sampled and decoded to obtain new realistic images.
-The latent space exploration for optimality is an optimization problem, which is called tuning problem for complex dynamical systems like accelerators.
+The latent space exploration for optimality is an optimization problem, which is referred to as the tuning problem for complex dynamical systems like accelerators.
 It can be formulated as

-Here, $L_{bt}$ is the total beam loss, which is a weighted sum of beam loss across different modules (or dot product of weighting function and beam loss function). $(y^*, z^*)$ are the optimal values, where $y^*=Estimator(z^*)$ and $X_m = Decoder(z_m)$.
-The beam loss is calculated as the summation of all the particles in 11th projection ($E-\phi$), which is approximately a measure of the total number of particles which have not been lost (the simulation contains up to $\sim$ 1.04 million particles).
+Here, $L_{bt}$ is the total beam loss, which is a weighted sum of beam loss across different modules (or dot product of weighting function and beam loss function), $\hat{X}_m = Decoder(z_m)$ and $(y^*, z^*)$ are the optimal values, where $y^*=Estimator(z^*)$.
+In our simulations, beam loss is estimated from the transmitted beam current, computed as the total particle count in the 11th projection $(E,\psi)$, where lower transmitted current indicates higher beam loss.
+Each simulation contains up to approximately $1.04 \times 10^6$ particles.